Published 7/21/14. Updated with new photos and hints on 5/8/18.

 - Pinch of salt

 - In a small saucepan, whisk flour into milk and heat, stirring constantly, until it thickens.
-It will be the consistency of a thick pancake batter.
+It will be the consistency of a thick paste.

 - Remove from heat and let it cool to room temperature.